nutanix/terraform-provider-nutanix/website/docs/r/ndb_database.html.markdown

 sidebar_current: "docs-nutanix-resource-ndb-database"
 description: |-
   This operation submits a request to create, update and delete database instance in Nutanix database service (NDB).
-  Note: For 1.8.0-beta.1 release, only postgress database type is qualified and officially supported.
+  Note: For 1.8.0 release, only postgress database type is qualified and officially supported.
 ---

 # nutanix_ndb_database

 Provides a resource to create database instance based on the input parameters.
-For 1.8.0-beta.1 release, only postgress database type is qualified and officially supported.
+For 1.8.0 release, only postgress database type is qualified and officially supported.

 ## Example Usage

+### NDB database resource with new database server VM

 ``` hcl
 resource "nutanix_ndb_database" "dbp" {